Tac321/Face-Tracking/README.md

 # Face-Tracking
 Face tracking projects in Arduino and Python

-## How to run
-Begin the Arduino project first, then run the Python code

 ## Illustrations

 Below we show the tuning of the face track alg (edge detection, blob tracking, Face detection,  LKF Face tracking)